mohitshyoran/Notes/HM/README.md

 - Compensation is also good, so i feel Good for long term.

 ### what do you mean by work culture?
-- the way employees interact with each other and how an organization functions.
+- The way employees interact with each other and how an organization functions.
 Policies, amenities, leadership.

 ### What did you learn while working at Amdocs?
 ***Techincal***